-Adapted Physical Education is alternative physical education for students with disabilities who may not safely or successfully engage in unrestricted participation in the vigorous activities of the regular physical education program on a full-time basis.
+Adapted Physical Education (APE) is alternative physical education for students with disabilities who may not safely or successfully engage in unrestricted participation in the vigorous activities of the regular physical education program on a full-time basis.
 It is an individualized program of physical and motor fitness; fundamental motor skills and patterns, and skills in aquatics, dance and individual and group games and sports designed to meet the unique needs of individuals.
 Adapted Physical Education is a direct service for children with disabilities.
 The provision of services shall be determined at the IEP committee meeting using the recommendations of the adapted physical education evaluator and the results of the motor evaluation.
 Assessment of need for services is determined by review of records and current data, which would include a motor skills assessment such as the Test of Gross Motor Development 2 (TGMD2) and the Competency Testing for Adapted Physical Education (CTAPE).
 The continuation of services shall be determined at the annual IEP review using the recommendations of the adapted physical education teacher.
-A range of service options are available, including but not limited to a pull out self-contained program to individual modifications and adaptations made in the general education PE class.
+A range of service options are available including but not limited to a pull out self-contained program to individual modifications and adaptations made in the general education PE class.
+Currently, all students who are served in Adapted Physical Education are in the self-contained program.